-The ARIS2 cordially invites you to submit your scientific work to this Special Issue of Artificial Intelligence in CyberSecurity, to be published on September 28 of 2022.
+The ARIS2 cordially invites you to submit your scientific work to the second edition of 2022, to be published on December 30th.

 What information do we collect?

 ARIS2 collects the following personal data in line with the use purposes explained in a subsequent section:

 - Copies of identification documents